Here are the top Hong Kong Festivals and events for October 2014.

 Where?: Throughout the Park

 What?: Trick or Treating with Mickey and the gang, Halloween parade, haunted mansions, creepy surprises!
-And this year, Disney introduces the "Scream-No-More Challenge"... with checkpoints located in all seven themed areas.
+And this year, Disney introduces the "Horrors of the Amazon"

-When?: October 4 through October 31, 2013.
-Opening hours will be extended to 11pm every Thursday to Sunday during this period.
+When?: October 2 through October 31, 2014.
+Opening hours are extended to 11pm every Thursday to Sunday during this period.

 Where?: Thoroughout the park